nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds a client to FAST.
+You can add a client to FAST.

 **Format**: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`